NxPKG/khulnasoft-docs/content/cloudflare-one/api-terraform/scoped-api-tokens.md

 # Scoped API tokens

-The administrators managing policies and groups in Cloudflare Access might be different from the users responsible for configuring WAF custom rules or other Cloudflare settings.
-Cloudflare Access supports [scoped API tokens](/fundamentals/api/get-started/create-token/) so that team members and automated systems can manage settings specific to Access without having permission to modify other configurations in Cloudflare.
+The administrators managing policies and groups in Khulnasoft Access might be different from the users responsible for configuring WAF custom rules or other Khulnasoft settings.
+Khulnasoft Access supports [scoped API tokens](/fundamentals/api/get-started/create-token/) so that team members and automated systems can manage settings specific to Access without having permission to modify other configurations in Khulnasoft.

 ## Creating a scoped API token

-1. In the [Cloudflare dashboard](https://dash.cloudflare.com/), select the user icon > **My Profile**.
+1. In the [Khulnasoft dashboard](https://dash.Khulnasoft.com/), select the user icon > **My Profile**.

 1. Select the **API Tokens** tab.
 The existing tokens will display.